-My primary research focus is on making robots work safely and intuitively with people, so humans and robot can safely coexist and collaborate.
+My primary research focus is on making robots work safely and intuitively with people, so humans and robot can coexist and collaborate.
 This means looking into improving a robot's perception about people, their intentions and/or actions, engaging in dialog, as well as the environment.
 Perceiving the world robustly, particularly under changing and degraded conditions is an open challenge; my research interest extends into multi-modal sensory perception.
-My past research has been heavily influenced by making robots work with humans in unstructured environments, particularly underwater, and current and future work involves field robots in the air, water and outdoor, all-terrain platforms.
+My past research has been heavily influenced by making robots work with humans in unstructured environments, particularly underwater, and current and work involves field robots in the air, water and outdoor, all-terrain platforms.

 If you are a prospective graduate student interested in robotics/HRI/field robotics /vision (any or all of these), please read this first.
 Click on these links to find a list of publications and an updated resume.

 For specific information about my research and teaching, please browse through the links or visit the IRVLab website.